bhavya-error404/Python-Hacking/README.md

 # Python-Hacking
-This repo has python that performs many hacking tasks.
+This repo has python code for many hacking related tasks like scanning ports, vulnerabilities, making a keylogger.